Watercolor supplies shopping sounds fun, until you’re at the store and faced with the decision to choose which one is right for you.

+Brushes are our magic wands in the world of painting, as they help us execute our ideas.
+That is why having the right brushes is very important!
 It took me a very long time to understand that it wasn’t my lack of skills to paint that made my progress slow.
 It was my knowledge about materials that made me so.
 You see, I focused on painting everyday without second guessing my materials because I believed when they said materials are not important.
-But it wasn’t the case for me because the moment I got myself those nice brush, everything started to be less frustrating.
+But it wasn’t the case for me because the moment I got myself those nice brushes, everything started to be less frustrating.

 Here are my guidelines;